chettrick/discobsd/README.md

 From the source tree root, run:

+    $ make build

+or just:

     $ make

+which builds ELF-formatted kernels in the files `sys/stm32/${BOARD}/unix` and builds and populates a whole file system userland in `DESTDIR`.

+Running:

+    $ make distribution

-which will build a file system image in the file `distrib/stm32/sdcard.img` and ELF-formatted kernels in the files `sys/stm32/${BOARD}/unix`.
+will build everything from a `make build`, plus generate a file system image in the file `distrib/stm32/sdcard.img` for imaging to an SD card.

 DiscoBSD/stm32 is the default port, but DiscoBSD/pic32 may be built via:

-    $ make MACHINE=pic32 MACHINE_ARCH=mips
+    $ make MACHINE=pic32 MACHINE_ARCH=mips distribution

-which will build a file system image in the file `distrib/pic32/sdcard.img` and ELF-formatted kernels in the files `sys/pic32/${BOARD}/unix` and Intel HEX-formatted kernels in the files `sys/pic32/${BOARD}/unix.hex`.
+to generate a file system image in the file `distrib/pic32/sdcard.img` for imaging to an SD card, `sys/pic32/${BOARD}/unix` ELF-formatted kernels, and `sys/pic32/${BOARD}/unix.hex` Intel HEX-formatted kernels.

-Using BSD make on a FreeBSD host requires the system makefile include directory to be specified on the command line or via the MAKESYSPATH environment variable.
+Note that using BSD make on a FreeBSD host requires the system makefile include directory to be specified on the command line or via the `MAKESYSPATH` environment variable.
 For example:

     $ make -m /usr/share/mk